-Note: The Chef de Mission, Deputy Chefs de Mission and Chief Team Physician are entitled to eat in the Paralympic Village dining halls at all times.
-NPCs may purchase the "knife and fork" entitlement for the Paralympic Attaché.
+The Chef de Mission, Deputy Chef de Mission and Chief Team Physician are entitled to eat in the Paralympic Village dining halls at all times ("knife and fork" entitlement).
+NPCs may purchase the entitlement for the Paralympic Attaché.

 MULTI VILLAGE TEAM LEADERSHIP